tlee10/path-find-visualizer/README.md

 ![add walls gif](addwalls.gif)

 You can add walls(default) or weights(only works with weighted algo) to the graph.
-Watch how these features affect the result obtained
+Watch how these features affect the result obtained.

 ### `Learn about any node's information`

 ![right click gif](rightclick.gif)

-`Right click` at any node that you want to check out the details of that node
+`Right click` at any node that you want to check out the details of that node.

 ### `Animate away!!`